wisarmy/raytx/README.md

 # Raytx

-Raytx is a command-line tool written in Rust for performing token swap operations on Raydium.
+Raytx is a powerful tool for performing token swap operations on Raydium and Pump.fun, providing both CLI and API interfaces.

+## Features

+- Command-line interface for quick swaps
+- RESTful API service for programmatic access
+- Support for buy/sell operations
+- Integration with Jito for faster transactions
+- Percentage-based selling options

 ## Project Dependencies

 Before getting started, ensure that the following software is installed on your system:

-- [Node.js](https://nodejs.org/) If using TS for swap
 - [Rust](https://www.rust-lang.org/) version 1.8 or higher.